 The pandemic forced the closure of millions of restaurants and changed the way consumers dine out.
 Virtual kitchens, or ghost kitchens, have grown in popularity and necessity thanks to Covid-19.
 Basically a ghost kitchen is where virtual brands are produced without a brick and mortar location.
 A virtual or ghost kitchen will rent from a landlord at a co-op facility like Kitchens United or Cloud Kitchens, normally located in densely populated areas.
 From there, they launch their brand and delivery from an app like UberEats or DoorDash.

-I.T. professionals with artificial intelligence and point-of-sale skills will find working for this niche industry an exciting option to add to their career market specialty.
-Ghost kitchens are becoming more popular because food delivery is exploding.
+Meanwhile, IT professionals with artificial intelligence and point-of-sale skills will find working for this niche industry an exciting option to add to their career market specialty.
+Similarly, Ghost kitchens are becoming more popular because food delivery is exploding.
 Investors apparently can’t get enough of ghost kitchens.
 Uber founder, Travis Kalanick has $400 million to set up his ghost kitchen company.

 Many chefs and brands can work via one virtual kitchen